Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Abstract

 \section{Abstract}

-We introduce the concept of quantum polymorphisms to the complexity theory of non-local games.
-We use this notion to give a full characterisation of the existence of commutativity gadgets for relational structures, introduced by Ji as a method for achieving quantum soundness of classical CSP reductions.
-Prior to our work, a classification was only known in the Boolean case [Culf--Mastel, STOC'25].
-As an application of our framework, we prove that the entangled CSP parameterised by odd cycles is undecidable.
-Furthermore, we establish a quantum version of Galois connection for entangled CSPs in the case of non-oracular quantum homomorphisms.
+We introduce the concept of quantum polymorphisms to the complexity theory of quantum constraint satisfaction.
+Via this notion, we build an algebraic framework of reductions between quantum CSPs, and we establish a Galois connection between quantum polymorphism minions and quantum relational constructions.
+By leveraging a contextuality property of quantum polymorphisms, we fully characterise the existence of commutativity gadgets for relational structures, introduced by Ji as a method for achieving quantum soundness of classical CSP reductions.
+Prior to our work, only a partial classification was known for a subclass of Boolean languages and for non-Boolean languages meeting specific structural conditions [Culf--Mastel, FOCS'25].
+As an application of our framework, we prove that the quantum CSPs parameterised by odd cycles and the quantum CSP expressing quantum satisfiability of Siggers clauses are undecidable.